Field sampling methods for mosquitoes, sandflies, biting midges and ticks

 This rapid risk assessment assesses the specific risk related to importation and spread of vector borne diseases in the context of a large number of migrants to the EU.
 It does not cover other health needs for these populations.

 Second meeting of the Emerging and Vector-borne Diseases (EVD) Network

 April 2015, ECDC organised the second EVD network meeting, with the participation of the EVD Network, the network coordination committee.

 First Annual General Meeting of VectorNet

-The First Annual meeting of the new joint ECDC-EFSA project ‘VectorNet’, the European network for sharing data on the geographic distribution of arthropod vectors, transmitting human and animal disease agents, will be held on 27-29 January 2015 in Parma.
+The First Annual meeting of the new joint ECDC-EFSA project ‘VectorNet’, the European network for sharing data on the geographic distribution of arthropod vectors, transmitting human and animal disease agents, was held on 27-29 January 2015 in Parma.